upala-digital-identity/docs/source/explosive-bots.rst

 Explosive bots protocol
 =======================
-Summary.
+No summary yet...
+The full description below is already readable though.

+..
 	The main ideas are the notions of groups and explosive bots.
 	Gives quantitative measure of personhood
 	High-level incentives protocol.
+..

 Groups
 ======